 The United Arab Emirates, one of the regions most interested in travel, is also throwing eyes on the UK, just like Canada and the USA.
 It could be raining tourists in 2022!

 6. Hawaii, USA

 Traveling to Hawaii is a top topic in Google trends, both in the last three months, as well as during the whole of 2021.

-It is not only the favorite domestic destination for the Americans (who could also be eying the Virgin Islands and the Bahamas in the Caribbean in 2022), but a possible tropical getaway for travelers from Canada, Australia, and even Europe too.
+It is not only the favorite domestic destination for Americans (who could also be eying the Virgin Islands and the Bahamas in the Caribbean in 2022), but a possible tropical getaway for travelers from Canada, Australia, and even Europe too.

 If Canadians will be heading to Hawaii, who is going to visit Canada?
 Well, folks from the USA!
 The tourists could also come in greater numbers from other ‘united’ countries, such as the United Arab Emirates and the United Kingdom.

-There are rising trends in Google searches for topics connected to traveling, travel restrictions, bans, advisory, and rules in Canada.
+There are rising trends in Google searches for topics connected to traveling, travel restrictions, bans, advisories, and rules in Canada.
 This can only mean that once the pandemic normalizes, Canada’s border control will not have less work in dealing with the influx of tourists.